MannLabs/directlfq/README.md

 - **maximum_number_of_quadratic_ions_to_use_per_protein**: How many ions are used to create the anchor intensity trace (see paper).
 Increasing might marginally increase performance at the cost of runtime.
 - **number_of_quadratic_samples**: How many samples are used to create the anchor intensity trace (see paper).
 Increasing might marginally increase performance at the cost of runtime

+---

+## preparing input files

+### Spectronaut
+directLFQ takes a Spectronaut .tsv table as input.
+When exporting from Spectronaut, the correct columns need to be selected.
+These can be obtained by downloading one of the export schemes available below.
+We provide one export scheme for sprecursor quantification and one export scheme for fragment ion quantification.
+Fragment ion quantification shows slightly more accuracy, but the files are around 10 times larger.

+An export scheme can then simply be loaded into Spectronaut as follows:

+Go to the "Report" perspective in Spectronaut, click "Import Schema" and provide the file.

+The data needs to be exported in the normal long format as .tsv file

 [Download Spectronaut export scheme for precursor quantification](directlfq/configs/spectronaut_tableconfig_precursor.rs)